Abhinavl3v3l/MLCourseANG/WEEK1.md

    13. Such problem with discrete classifiable outputs are called **Classification Problems**

 3. **Unsupervised Learning** : Description
-   1. **Condition** - We have a dataset with no output/result.
+   1. **Condition** - We have a data-set with no output/result.
    2. **TL;DR** : No Labels, No Feedback, Find Hidden Structures in Data
-      1. Unsupervised learning is like having no knowledge of data, and categorizing based on different features which is common among them.
+      1. Unsupervised learning is like having no knowledge of data, and categorising based on different features which is common among them.
 Like differentiating between 2 legged and 4 legged animals.
 But which are different tables/chairs or a pen.
       2. Such can be done on with images, sounds, text too.
       3.
-   3. Unsupervised learning make sense of unlabeled data and group them together.
+   3. Unsupervised learning make sense of unlabelled data and group them together.

 #### 2. Model and Cost Function - Supervised Learning